-This section describes the principal risks that could have a material adverse impact on the Group and how those risks are identified, evaluated and managed.
+This section describes the principal risks that could have a material adverse impact on the Group and how those risks are identified, evaluated, and managed.

-The Board has overall responsibility for the establishment and oversight of the Group's risk management framework, for ensuring that an appropriate risk management culture exists within the organisation, and for ensuring the effective identification, assessment and management of individual risks.
+The Board has overall responsibility for the establishment and oversight of the Group’s risk management policy and framework, for ensuring that an appropriate risk management culture exists within the organisation, and for ensuring the effective identification, assessment and management of individual risks.

 The main tasks of the Risk Committee are to ensure that: